gsimchoni/rstudio_conf_2018/rstudio_conf_2018_talk.md

 - My code isn't at a level where it can be packaged and distributed
 - I'm more of a one-time script kinda girl, moment to moment...
 - I hate writing documentation and tests
-- CRAN would hate me
+- CRAN would hate me (a.k.a CRANophobia)
 <center>![](images/expensive.gif)</center>

 Then came YRBSS